swaptacular/swpt-k8s-config/README.md

 $ cp clusters/dev/.sops.yaml .  # Creates a SOPS configuration file.
 ```

-If you do not plan to use SOPS to decrypt secrets on this machine,
+If you do not plan to use SOPS **to decrypt secrets** on this machine,
-consider deleting the PGP private key from it:
+consider deleting the PGP private key from this machine:

 ``` console
 $ gpg --delete-secret-keys "${KEY_FP}"